polypoly/Cas9/README.md

 # SeqAlign2
-One file shiny app for multiple sequence alignment.
+Shiny app for multiple sequence alignment.
+You can input your target sequence.
+You can use this tool to find if our CRISPR/Cas9 transgenic lines contain mutations.
+You can also use it to check if your plasmids contain the sequence you want.

 You can download the pdf and csv files.
   * The csv file contains:
     1. The name of the input file